pmem/ndctl/collab/index.md

     window.
 * Rest of DCD series (Ira)
   - Pending type2 acceptance
+  - look for another version after the merge window
+    - will be watered down from previous version
+  - need use cases beyond the spec
+  - The cost of not merging this is that nothing is being built above it
+  - Several CPU vendors talking about hot add/remove
+    - is DCD a way to get around this?
+  - flush cost limits things
+  - a motivation is to decouple decoder programming from on/off lining memory
+  - entire provisioning mechanism is DCD with CXL 3 - endpoint
+  - use case order is important as well
+  - Linus/mm folks won't care -- But Dan wants the folks shipping products to stand up.
 * Allow 6 & 12 way regions on 3-way HB interleaves (Alison)
   - Pending v3?
+  - already discussed above (in opens)
 * Translate DPA->HPA in unaligned MOD3 regions (Alison)
   - v1 needs review
 * cxl: factor out cxl_await_range_active() and cxl_media_ready() (Zhi)
   - Pending next rev?
 * Add cxl reset support (Srirangan)
   - Pending review
+  - PCIe folks looking at this...
 * Cleanup add_port_attach_ep() "cleanup" confusion (Dan)
+  - Dan needs to review

 ## RFC
 * vfio-cxl type 2 (Zhi)
   - Pending next rev
+  - Zhi could not make the call
 * Hotness Driver (Jonathan)
+  - lots to do here
+  - Combining all hotness features CXL and beyond - Discuss at LSFmm
+    - DAMON...
+NO... ?
+      - one options on the table
+    - save it for LSFmm

+* boot to bash
+  - Gregory's documentation journey
+  - kernel docs?
+    - AI will pick it up from there.
+  - CEDT recipes?
+  - good feedback on this
+  - LSFmm session will focus on how Linux expects things to be configured
+    - memory blocks vs region alignment -> lose memory
+    - Theory vs how Linux really works
+  - All of the complication comes from BIOS and OS interactions after BIOS sets things up
+    - Need OS first!!!
+    - ACPI tables need to be correct.
+    - <sigh>  backwards compatibility...
+  - please tear the docs appart if you think it is wrong

+* FAMfs is running under FUSE!
+  - patch to libfuse
+  - may have a branch before LSF

 # February 2025
 * Opens